 Great Benefits of the Eljen GSF System & Installation Assistance

-Eljen Corporation, a global leader in providing innovative products and solutions for protecting our environment and public health since 1970 will donate one (1) Geotextile Sand Filter (GSF) system not to exceed a value of $10,000.00 to the qualified winner of the Giveaway, as determined by WAI in accordance with their Giveaway Rules.
+A global leader in providing innovative products and solutions for protecting our environment and public health since 1970, Eljen Corporation will donate one (1) Geotextile Sand Filter (GSF) system not to exceed a value of $10,000.00 to the qualified winner of the Giveaway, as determined by WAI in accordance with their Giveaway Rules.

-Eljen’s donation will also include on-site installation assistance from a licensed, qualified Eljen Technician.
-Eljen’s donation will be limited to the GSF system and the technician’s assistance, and will not include engineering, aggregate, labor and installation.
+Their donation will also include on-site installation assistance from a licensed, qualified Eljen Technician and will be limited to the GSF system and the technician’s assistance.
+It will not include engineering, aggregate, labor and installation.

 Eljen is a Veteran Founded and Veteran Managed organization who is proud to give back to the community.